Updated April 16, 2025

 14. Cyberespionage (Cyber + Espionage)

-The use or practice of obtaining secrets and information without the permission and knowledge of the holder of the information for advantage.
+The use or practice of obtaining secrets and information without the permission and knowledge of the holder for advantage.

 15. Smishing (SMS + Phishing)